simshineaicamera/SIMCAM_SDK/README.md

 cd $SIMCAM_SDK/train/
 ```
 ![sample](./img/sample3.jpg)

 3. To start training run `train.sh` script:
 ```Shell
 ./train.sh
 ```
 ![sample](./img/sample4.jpg)

-That is all your object detection model is started training.You can get a snapshot in 1000 steps.
-Total training lasts 120000 steps.
+That is all, your object detection model is started training.You can get a snapshot in 1000 steps.
+Total training lasts 120000 iterations.
 After all, you will get simcam_iter_xxxxx.caffemodel inside snapshot folder.
 And deploy.prototxt file inside prototxts folder.

 #### Convert to the graph